-I am a third year PhD student at the University of Michigan, where I study natural language processing (NLP) as part of the CLAIR group, supervised by Professor Dragomir Radev.
+I am a PhD candidate at the University of Michigan, where I study natural language processing (NLP) as part of the CLAIR group, supervised by Dragomir Radev.

-I am interested in semantics: What information is in this document, how can we represent it, and what can we do with that representation?
-I have been reading about semantic parsing and a variety of meaning representations, as well as machine reading and machine understanding of text.
-Currently I am exploring how semantics can be used for automatic summarization.
+I am interested in semantics: What information is in this text, how can we represent it, and what can we do with that representation?

 Like the rest of the NLP community, I am also quite interested in how deep learning can be applied to the problems I work on.